Dear Friends and Colleagues,

-Guided by and in support of our mission, these strategic directions articulate the most important work Seattle University must do over the next five years to further our mission and to advance this long-term vision for the university:
+Guided by and in support of our mission, Reigniting Our Strategic Directions articulates the important work Seattle University must do over the next five years to further our mission and to advance the long-term vision for the university:

-"We will be one of the most innovative and progressive Jesuit and Catholic universities in the world, educating with excellence at the undergraduate, graduate and professional levels."
+To be one of the most innovative and progressive Jesuit and Catholic universities in the world, educating with excellence at the undergraduate, graduate and professional levels.

-“We will comprehensively reimagine and revise our curriculum, including a review of our academic calendar, to deeply embed practices and qualities that make our education more distinctively Jesuit and empowering.”
+“We will comprehensively reimagine and revise our curriculum in order to deeply embed practices and qualities that make our education more distinctively Jesuit and empowering.”

 “Seattle and the Puget Sound region offer extraordinary opportunities to the university and its students.
 We will leverage and build upon this location and our connections."

-“We will build a campus environment that engages, enlivens and educates all students.
-We will value and celebrate the diverse identities that comprise our community.”
+“We are building a campus environment that engages, enlivens and educates all students—one that values and celebrates the diverse identities that comprise our community.”

 “Because diversity, equity and inclusion are integral to our Jesuit and Catholic character, our values and to the excellent education we provide, we will strengthen our institutional DEI structures to ensure progress with impact.”